shakefu/dnd/welcome.md

 If someone gets treasure you wanted, **remember Rule #5**, and that you can negotiate, barter, trade, and buy things from each other, *in character*.
 And if they don't want to trade, maybe you'll get the phat loot they wanted, and can trade next time.

+### Combat

+We love to kill things!

+Get out your rulers!
+The only thing we're doing differently this time is getting rid of the grid!
+One inch is equal to five feet.
+Let's have some fun with it!

+Also the maps are gonna be sick.

+### Inspiration

+Keeping in the theme with the high magic nature of our world, we're going to try a new thing.
+Instead of inspiration tokens for advantage, when you roleplay well, you'll receive inspiration in the form of consumable magical trinkets, potions, or other supplies from the Gods, Hunger Games style.

+These will count towards your inventory, and you may not hold more than your current level at a given time, however they cannot be sold.
+You may drop them if you wish to hurt the DM's feelings.

+You will keep all your inspiration between sessions.

+### Playing

+We're going to keep it flexible since we all have different schedules.
+But we're going to start each session with nailing down the next date.
+Keep them calendars updated so we can play often!

+Experience!
+We need it.
+You want it.
+You get it when you show up.
+Try to show up, so you don't get too far behind and get eaten by a dragon.

+Once again, always remember **Rule #1**!
+Have fun!